varguitas/Link2/README.md

 How to use
 ----------

 Add the class .link2_a to those elements where you need to redirect.
-(Cannot be an <a>) Then, add the attribute data-href, with the url that you want to load.
+(Cannot be an A HREF) Then, add the attribute data-href, with the url that you want to load.

 *This library REQUIRES JQuery and the jquery.ui.core.js, jquery.ui.widget.js, jquery.ui.mouse.js, jquery.ui.slider.js, jquery.ui.effect.js, jquery.ui.effect-slide.js.
 Use the hole JQueryUI library or the customized library included in this repository.*